Vantage celebrates its 40th anniversary this year!

-Best of all, you’ll be cruising on the Ocean Odyssey — a 5-star sanctuary complete with infinity pool, onboard spa, bespoke dining options, enriching lectures, and the services of our onboard Concierge — which will berth at our destinations’ ports.
+Best of all, you’ll be cruising on the Ocean Odyssey — a 5-star sanctuary complete with onboard spa, bespoke dining options, enriching lectures, and the services of our onboard Concierge — which will berth at our destinations’ ports.
 The small size of our vessel gives our travelers access to exclusive ports, less queuing, and more time to spend onshore in each destination.
 And with fewer travelers onboard, you’ll have more impactful interactions and Cultural Discoveries with locals, Tour Directors, lecturers, and more.
 With extensions to Siem Reap & Angkor Wat or Chiang Mai, Thailand, you can maximize your time in this captivating region and take home more unforgettable memories.

-Board an overnight flight to Singapore
+Board an overnight flight to Hanoi

 Cross the International Date Line

-Arrive in Singapore
+Arrive in Hanoi

 Admire local culture in Koh Samui, Thailand’s romantic beach paradise